10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Still standing after being built over 4000 years ago, Poulnabrone Dolmen is believed to have been a grave and was constructed with one massive capstone supported by sturdy portal and support stones.

-Again, how did they manage to construct this?!
+Again, how did they manage to construct this back in those days?!

-Poulnabrone Dolmen is a perfect inclusion on your itinerary when visiting County Clare.
-With free entry and parking, why wouldn’t you visit!?
+Poulnabrone Dolmen is a perfect inclusion on your Ireland itinerary when visiting County Clare.
+With free entry and parking, why wouldn’t you visit?

 Consider visiting the famous Megalithic sites in Ireland as part of a 2-week Ireland itinerary.